On Lie $p$-algebras of cohomological dimension one: Digression: Lie -algebras without -dimensional subalgebras

-Could in this proof the condition of algebraic closedness of the ground field be removed?
-Note that it cannot be removed from Lemma \ref{lemma-2dim}, with the same counterexample as in the case of Proposition \ref{prop-jacobson}: a non-split $3$-dimensional simple Lie algebra.
-This is, however, the only counterexample known to us.
+Would it be possible in the latter proof to avoid passage to the algebraic closure of the ground field and reference to the change-of-ring theorem, and argue directly about algebras over an arbitrary field?
+Note that the condition of algebraic closedness cannot be removed from Lemma \ref{lemma-2dim}, by virtue of the same counterexample as to Proposition \ref{prop-jacobson}: a nonsplit $3$-dimensional simple Lie algebra.
+This is, however, together with another $7$-dimensional algebra peculiar to characteristic $3$, is the only finite-dimensional counterexample, as the following proposition shows.

+\begin{proposition} \begin{enumerate}[\upshape(i)] \item A finite-dimensional Lie $p$-algebra of dimension $>1$ over a field of characteristic $p>3$ does not contain $2$-di\-men\-si\-o\-nal subalgebras if and only if it is a nonsplit $3$-dimensional simple algebra. \item A finite-dimensional Lie $3$-algebra of dimension $>1$ over a field of characteristic $3$ does not contain $2$-dimensional subalgebras if and only if it is either a nonsplit $3$-dimensional simple algebra, or a nonsplit form of $psl(3)$. \item A finite-dimensional Lie $2$-algebra of dimension $>1$ over a field of characteristic $2$ contains a $2$-dimensional subalgebra. \end{enumerate} \end{proposition}